manojahs/React/README.md

 -------------------
 dotnet new sln

-create webapi app with controllers
+create webapi with folder name as API and solution as app with controllers
 -----------------------------------
 dotnet new webapi -n API -controllers